LONDON THEATRE PROGRAM

 One speech should be delivered in close-up, the other in mid-shot (waist up).
 Each individual meeting will last no more than 15 minutes and will include a chat with Ben Naylor, Dean of BADA.

-• The London Theatre Program runs in both the Fall and the Spring.
+• This programme runs in both the Fall and the Spring.
 The semester is divided into two parts: eight weeks of training, with five weeks of rehearsals after the week-long mid-term break.
 Students will be in class or rehearsal around 30-35 hours a week, with weekly theatre trips and an expectation of learning and preparation outside the class or rehearsal room.
-Classes will number between 12-16 students, and last either two or three hours.
+Acting and directing students will be in a number of classes together.
+Each class will number between 12-16 students, and last either two or three hours.

 The eight weeks of training begin with community workshops on Boundaries and Consent, and then comprise: